franciscozuccala/inhibitor-plugin/README.md

 ```

 ## Configure the tasks
-Add the following lines to module's build.gradle:
+Add the following lines to module's build.gradle for each task to configure:

 ```gradle
 importDependencies {